-Statute of limitations

-Pursuant to the Peruvian tax legislation, the Tax Administration is entitled to audit taxpayers in order to assess their tax liabilities, request the payment of any due tax and assess any applicable penalty, for up to (a) a 4 year term from January 1st of the year following the date the corresponding tax return had to be filed; (b) 6 years to the extent that the corresponding tax return was not filed, and (c) 10 years when the tax withheld by the taxpayer has not been paid to the Tax Administration.
+Statute of limitations Pursuant to the Peruvian tax legislation, the Tax Administration is entitled to audit taxpayers in order to assess their tax liabilities, request the payment of any due tax and assess any applicable penalty, for up to (a) a 4 year term from January 1st of the year following the date the corresponding tax return had to be filed; (b) 6 years to the extent that the corresponding tax return was not filed, and (c) 10 years when the tax withheld by the taxpayer has not been paid to the Tax Administration.
+Formal liabilities Peruvian corporations must comply with the following formal liabilities: (i) register before the Tax Administration and obtain a Taxpayer's Registry number; (ii) file monthly and annual tax returns; (iii) issue invoices and other receipts, in accordance with the Invoice's Regulations; (iv) keep accounting books and records; (v) allow the Tax Administration to perform tax audits; (vi) comply with the transfer pricing formal liabilities (annual informative statement and transfer pricing study), when applicable.
+Employees' profit sharing There is a maximum limit of 18 salaries per employee; however, the difference is destined to a special training fund.

-Formal liabilities

-Peruvian corporations must comply with the following formal liabilities: (i) register before the Tax Administration and obtain a Taxpayer's Registry number; (ii) file monthly and annual tax returns; (iii) issue invoices and other receipts, in accordance with the Invoice's Regulations; (iv) keep accounting books and records; (v) allow the Tax Administration to perform tax audits; (vi) comply with the transfer pricing formal liabilities (annual informative statement and transfer pricing study), when applicable.

-Employees' profit sharing

-There is a maximum limit of 18 salaries per employee; however, the difference is destined to a special training fund.
 The profit sharing is distributed among all employees according to their salaries and the actual days worked during the year.

-The applicable percentage, among others, for mining companies is 8%.

 Basis for calculating the employees' profit sharing is the company's net income.
-In that sense, in case the company has no taxable income, no profit sharing obligation will arise.
+In that sense, in case the company has no taxable income, or has losses, no profit sharing obligation will arise.
 Note that this obligation is only applicable for companies which count with more than 20 workers.

-Complementary Mining Pension Fund

-Law No. 29741 created the Complementary Mining Pension Fund (CMPF), whose beneficiaries are the employees of mining companies.
+Complementary Mining Pension Fund Law No. 29741 created the Complementary Mining Pension Fund (CMPF), whose beneficiaries are the employees of mining companies.
 Employers are required to contribute 0,5% of their annual income before tax to the CMPF, while mining workers contribute 0,5% of their monthly gross salaries during their employment in order to receive defined benefits upon retirement.
 Contributions made by the employing company are deductible for IT purposes.

-International treaties

-Peru has entered into Double Taxation Treaties (DTT) with Canada, Chile and Brazil, Mexico, Portugal, South Korean and Switzerland which are currently in force and follow the OECD Model.
-Furthermore, Peru has entered into a DTT with Japan, which also follows the OECD model, and is in force beginning 2022.
+International treaties Peru has entered into Double Taxation Treaties (DTT) with Canada, Chile and Brazil, Mexico, Portugal, South Korea, Switzerland and Japan which are currently in force and follow the OECD Model.
 In addition, Peru is a member of the Andean Community of Nations - ACN in which Bolivia, Colombia and Ecuador are also current members.
 These countries have a Tax Treaty in force (Decision 578) which follows the United Nations Model.

-Tax incentives

-Statute Stability Agreements

-Investors may enter into stability agreements with the Government, either under the general regime or specific regimes (i.e. mining and petroleum).
+Tax incentives Stability Agreements Investors may enter into stability agreements with the Government, either under the general regime or specific regimes (i.e. mining and petroleum).

-Juridical Stability Agreements